-Legal Triple Crown Betting Guide
+2024 Triple Crown Betting Guide

 The US Triple Crown of Thoroughbred Racing is the ultimate achievement in the world of horse racing, and each year as the season gets underway, millions of dollars are wagered on whether or not there will be a new Triple Crown champion.
-In the 141 years that the Triple Crown races have all been held in the same calendar year, only 13 horses have won it.
+In all the years that the Triple Crown races have all been held in the same calendar year, only 13 horses have won it.
 What’s more, in the last 40+ years, only two ponies have taken home the Triple Crown trophy.

 Still, online horse betting odds on the Triple Crown are perennially popular, and that’s especially true lately.
 Because winners tend to come in bunches – and because the two most recent champions were (triple) crowned in 2015 and 2018 – many horseplayers believe another winner is bound to turn up sooner rather than later.
 And with our legal Triple Crown betting guide, you’ll know exactly where and how to bet on that dark horse when he does!

 Is Horse Betting On The Triple Crown Legal?